Strength & Power

 A Smarter Summer Structure: Layer Your Priorities

-When real rock is accessible, outdoor climbing isn’t an ‘extra’ activity added on top of a training plan – it is the primary training stimulus.
-Outdoor mileage is highly specific and unparalleled for developing technique, movement efficiency, route reading, and pacing.
-Treating outdoor volume as supplementary to a full gym workload is how overuse injuries can happen.
+When the connies are good, outdoor climbing isn't an ‘extra’ activity added on top of a training plan – it is the primary training stimulus.
+If performing outdoors is your main goal, then training doesn't get any more specific than that!
+Getting on the rock is unparalleled for developing technique, movement efficiency, route reading, and pacing.
+Treating outdoor climbing as supplementary to a full gym workout is how overuse injuries can happen.
 A full day at the crag already provides a significant portion of your required weekly training load.

 Priority 2: Preserve Baseline Finger Recruitment

-To protect your finger flexors without accumulating fatigue, implement a minimal finger strength protocol once a week.
+To protect your fingers without accumulating fatigue, implement a minimal finger strength protocol once a week.

-For example, a minimal 20-minute home hangboard session consisting of 5-6 high-quality maximal hangs with full rest will cleanly preserve your baseline finger strength through the summer months.
+For example, a minimal 20-minute home hangboard session consisting of 5-6 high-quality maximal hangs with rest before your next outdoor/try-hard session, will cleanly preserve your baseline finger strength through the summer months.

 Priority 3: Time-Efficient Strength Maintenance

-A targeted, 45-minute strength session performed once or twice a week is plenty to maintain strength.
-Focus strictly on compound movements like pull-ups and low rows for pull strength, push-ups or dips for push strength and shoulder stability, and squats or deadlifts for posterior chain strength and lower body stability.
+A targeted, 45-minute strength session performed once or twice a week should be enough to maintain strength.
+Focus on compound movements like pull-ups and low rows for pull strength, push-ups or dips for push strength and shoulder stability, and squats or deadlifts for posterior chain strength and lower body stability.

-Compound movements target multiple muscle groups simultaneously.
-This keeps your recovery debt small, as you are able to stimulate a wide range of muscles with far fewer total exercises.
+Compound movements target multiple muscle groups at the same time; this minimises your recovery debt, as you are able to stimulate a wide range of muscles with fewer total exercises.

 Training Around Family, Travel, and Busy Schedules

-For climbers with children or demanding careers, energy is a finite resource.
+For climbers with children or demanding careers, energy can be a finite resource.
 Success in these phases is completely defined by consistency and flexibility.
-You are significantly more likely to stay consistent and see long-term progress when you drop rigid expectations and enjoy the structure you are completing.
+You are significantly more likely to stay consistent and see long-term progress when you let go of any rigid expectations, and enjoy, appreciate, and utilise the time you do have available.

 • The 20-Minute Window: Utilise brief home sessions, training little and often during nap times or quiet windows.